systemslab/popper-paper/paper/paper.md

 and in fact many people follow this practice [@brown_how_2014 ;
 @dolfi_model_2014].
 However, this only considers automating the generation of the article in its final format (usually PDF).
-While this is useful, here we make the distinction between changing the prose of the paper and changing the parameters of the experiment (both its components and its configuration).
+While this is useful, here we make the distinction between changing the prose of the pape, changing the parameters of the experiment (both its components and its configuration), as well as storing the experiment results.

 Ideally, one would like to version-control the entire end-to-end pipeline for all the experiments contained in an article.
 With the